The complete travelogue of our trip

 It's ironic that many prospectors came here back in 1849 looking

-for a pot of gold at the end of the rainbow, and never found it.
+for a pot of gold at the end of a rainbow, and never found it.

 Continuing east.
 Very remote countryside.

-We're glad the van didn't break down here.
+We're glad the van didn't break down or have a flat tire out here.

 Here's a hillside where the fireweed is growing after a forest fire.

-Here's a sneak preview of Chicken, AK, from a mile away.
+Here's a sneak peek of Chicken, Alaska from the highway.

-Downtown Chicken, Alaska.
-You have your shopping, drinking, and eating.
+Downtown and Uptown Chicken, Alaska.
+You have your shopping,

 The busy shoppers.